-Master of Science in ARTIFICIAL INTELLIGENCE

 Nurturing talents in artificial intelligence

-Apply for entry in September 2023

-SCIENCE CREATES KNOWLEDGE
+2024-25 (September 2024 intake)

 IS THE PROGRAMME FOR YOU

-In this day and age, there is no doubt that artificial intelligence has become an indispensable part of our daily lives.
-Intelligence machines are everywhere, and enhanced efficiency and augmentation of human capabilities are among the upsides.
-One example of AI is machine learning, which means that machines can observe, analyze and make mistakes similar to human brains without being taught to do so.
-The prevalence of AI has powered its applications in different areas, such as scientific research, transportation and marketing.
-It is predicted that in future, AI will continue to be one of the most in-demand jobs.
+In today's technologically advanced era, the indispensability of artificial intelligence (AI) in our daily lives is undeniable.
+With intelligent machines permeating every aspect of society, the advantages of enhanced efficiency and the augmentation of human capabilities have become apparent.
+One notable facet of AI is machine learning, enabling machines to observe, analyse, and even make mistakes, akin to the human brain, without explicit programming.
+As a result, AI has found its applications in diverse fields, including scientific research, transportation, and marketing.
+As we look ahead, the demand for AI professionals is expected to continue growing.

-The Master of Science in Artificial Intelligence [MSc(AI)] is an interdisciplinary taught postgraduate programme jointly offered by the Department of Mathematics (host), the Department of Statistics & Actuarial Science and the Department of Computer Science.
-Its academic focus is promoting the applications of mathematics, statistics and computer science to facilitate AI in decision-making and problem-solving for various organizations and enterprises within the private and public sectors.
+The Master of Science in Artificial Intelligence [MSc(AI)] is an interdisciplinary taught postgraduate programme jointly offered by the Department of Mathematics (host), the Department of Statistics & Actuarial Science, and the Department of Computer Science.
+This programme focuses on cultivating expertise in mathematics, statistics, and computer science, intending to leverage these disciplines to empower AI in decision-making and problem-solving across various private and public sector organisations and enterprises.

-World-class Rankings of HKU Quacquarelli Symonds (QS) WORLD WORLD #21 World Rankings 2023 Times Higher Education (THE) #3 Asia Rankings 2022 World #30 World Rankings 2022 香港大學 # 4 Asia Rankings 2022 Eminent Subject Ranking QS World University Rankings by Subject 2022: #56 Mathematics Top-notch Scientists in the Faculty Clarivate Analytics' Essential Science Indicators 2021 18% of our professoriate staff are the world's Top 1% scholars A MARKAN AN ANALY YANG MARKANA ANALANA Wond's top 1% scholars

-Interdisciplinary and well-balanced curriculum

-- Solid training in diverse techniques used in AI from the core courses - Electives over related topics from mathematics, statistics and computer science - ♦ A capstone project with real-life applications - Guest lectures by distinguished scholars and industry experts - Internship opportunities in the AI industry and academia

-Learning within and beyond AI

-- ♦ Students will learn the AI-related applications of mathematics, statistics and computer science to solve real-life problems - ♦ The theoretical elements in the curriculum will help students develop essential intellectual capacity at large

-Industry connections and career prospects

-- ♦ Teaching team has strong connections with high-tech industries in the Greater Bay Area - ♦ Our graduates are expected to be well prepared for careers such as software engineers, consultants and research scientists in AI and related fields such as big data and financial technology
+Interdisciplinary and well-balanced curriculum - ♦ Solid training in diverse techniques used in AI from the core courses - ♦ Electives over related topics from mathematics, statistics and computer science - ♦ A capstone project with real-life applications - ♦ Guest lectures by distinguished scholars and industry experts - ♦ Internship opportunities in the AI industry and academia Learning within and beyond Al - ♦ Students will learn the Al-related applications of mathematics, statistics and computer science to solve real-life problems - ♦ The theoretical elements in the curriculum will help students develop essential intellectual capacity at large Industry connections and career prospects - ♦ Teaching team has strong connections with high-tech industries in the Greater Bay Area - Our graduates are expected to be well prepared for careers such as software engineers, consultants and research scientists in AI and related fields such as big data and financial technology Programme Information

-Programme Information
+Tuition fees Composition fee: HK\$330,000# (subject to approval) Students are required to pay Caution Money (HK\$350, refundable on graduation subject to no claims being made) and Graduation Fee (HK\$350)

+Programme duration Full-time: 1.5 years

+Medium of instruction English

+Study load

+Credits: 72 credits

+Learning hours: 1,440 - 2,160 hours (including 240-360 hours for project and contact hours of 264-396 hours)

+Class schedule Teaching takes place mainly on weekdays.
+Classes may also be arranged on Saturdays if needed.

+Scholarships - Master of Science in Artificial Intelligence Entrance Scholarship (HK\$20,000) - Master of Science in Artificial Intelligence Outstanding Performance Scholarship (HK\$20,000 HK\$30,000)